Masande Ntshanga

 Masande Ngcali Ntshanga (born 25 April 1986) is a South African novelist, short story writer, poet, editor and publisher.
 He is the author of two novels, The Reactive (2014), which was published in five territories and won a Betty Trask Award in 2018, and Triangulum (2019), for which he was nominated for a Nommo Award for Best Speculative Fiction Novel by an African.
 In 2020, Ntshanga released his third book, Native Life in the Third Millennium (2020), a collection of poetry and prose from his experimental press, Model See Media, which was also well received, with critics praising it for its themes and use of language.
 Ntshanga has delivered guest lectures at the Gordon Institute of Performing and Creative Arts in Cape Town, The Beeler Gallery in Columbus, The Columbus College of Arts and Design, The Centre for Creative Writing at the University of Cape Town, and The SAE Institute for Creative Media in Johannesburg.
 In 2020, he joined the Rhodes University MA in Creative Writing Program as a part-time lecturer and took over the literary journal, New Contrast, becoming its first black editor since the magazine was established in 1960.
+He now teaches at the Creative Writing Department at Wits University.

 Early life and education

-Ntshanga was born in East London, in 1986, and spent his early childhood in Bhisho, the capital of the former Ciskei.
+Ntshanga was born in East London, in 1986, and spent his early childhood in Mdantsane and Bhisho, the capital of the former Ciskei.
 The Bantustan, which would later become part of the Eastern Cape, is a prominent feature in his fiction.
 In a 2020 interview with arts24, when asked about the prevalence of "machine logic" and "homelands" in his work, and whether or not this was autobiographical, Ntshanga said: I think all writing is autobiographical.
 That it emerges from the same biographical detail: how the author perceives and arranges their world.
 It’s true, though, machine logic and the homelands do inform how I perceive and arrange mine.
 I’m still investigating the cause behind this, but I suspect it might have to do with the fact that the homelands themselves were technologies of conquest.
 That I was born into a malfunctioning machine.
 In 1992, after the Bisho massacre, Ntshanga's family moved to King William's Town, where he attended an English medium school for the first time.
 Later, Ntshanga attended boarding school at St Gregory College, in Estcourt, where he became School Dux.
 In 2004, he matriculated from St Charles College in Pietermaritzburg, where he'd begun to write, placing his first story in the South African counterculture journal Laugh It Off at eighteen.

 Ntshanga attended the University of Cape Town, where he continued to write and publish short stories in local literary journals.
 He completed a BA in Film and Media and an Honours degree in English Studies, before enrolling for the university's MA in Creative Writing program, working under the Mellon Mays Foundation.
 He was awarded an NRF Freestanding Masters Scholarship and in the program, Ntshanga was supervised by the South African novelist and academic, Imraan Coovadia.